Garmin vs Strava: Leak Shows Connect Targeting Strava

 A recent leak indicates Garmin is reshaping Connect into a more Strava-like social platform.
 You can read the technicalities of that on Garmin Rumors, the real story is Garmin’s strategic ambition.

-This article sets out what Garmin needs to do to compete as a sports social platform, why the position is surprisingly achievable from where Garmin sits today, and why Strava should treat this as a warning shot ahead of its planned public listing.
+This article sets out what Garmin has already done and what it needs to do to compete as a sports social platform, why a directly competitive position is surprisingly achievable from where Garmin sits today, and why Strava should treat this as a warning shot ahead of its planned public listing.

 A successful sports social platform requires six things: